List of Dexter characters: Recurring background characters at Miami Metro PD

 Alongside the main characters and supporting characters, there are some members of the Miami Metro Police Department that appear on recurring basis through the series, but only as background characters.
-While the actors receive proper credit for their appearances, they do not have any influence on the storyline, and mainly operates in the background, assisting the other characters.
-These characters include Detective Angie Miller (portrayed by Dana L. Wilson in the seventh and eighth seasons of the show), technician Karen (portrayed by Mary Alyce Kania during the first four seasons), Detective Jake Simms (portrayed by Francisco Viana in the first, second and seventh seasons), Detective Ramos (portrayed by Pablo Soriano in season two and three) and Detective Weiss (portrayed by Eli Goodman during season two).
+While the actors receive proper credit for their appearances, they do not have any influence on the storyline, and mainly operate in the background, assisting the other characters.
+These characters include Detective Angela "Angie" Miller (portrayed by Dana L. Wilson in the seventh and eighth seasons of the show), Technician Karen (portrayed by Mary Alyce Kania during the first four seasons), Detective Jacob "Jake" Simms (portrayed by Francisco Viana in the first, second and seventh seasons), Detective Ramos (portrayed by Pablo Soriano in season two and three) and Detective Weiss (portrayed by Eli Goodman during season two).